terdelyi/terdelyicouk/content/notes/2020/2020-05-27_how-to-search-for-a-keyword-in-post-title-or-meta-query-values-using-word-press.md

 }
 ```

 [Most conversations on Stack Exchange](https://wordpress.stackexchange.com/questions/229003/filter-by-title-content-and-meta-key-at-the-same-time) mention things like running two post queries and merge the results in the end.
-Others recommend creating a unique query variable and replace the role if `s` by [defining your own search conditions](https://jboullion.com/search-post-title-and-meta/) in the `posts_where` hook.
+Others recommend creating a unique query variable and replace the role of the `s=` by [defining your own search conditions](https://jboullion.com/search-post-title-and-meta/) in the `posts_where` hook.

 ## Here comes the boom